The Thunder Queen

 For as long as she can remember, Isabella has been on the move with her mother—always chasing the next adventure, never staying in one place for long.
 Life is full of excitement, but something deep within her never feels quite right.

 The villagers are preparing for the Festival of the Dead.
-And in the heart of the forest stands a strange, ancient oak tree.
-Someone is waiting for Isabella there—perhaps with the answers she’s been searching for.
+And by the strange, ancient oak tree in the forest, someone is waiting for Isabella.
+Perhaps with the answers she’s been searching for.

-The Thunder Queen is a powerful story about rage, truth, and the courage to make a choice that could change everything.
+The Thunder Queen is a story about rage, secrets, and the courage to make a choice that could change everything.